 We’ve still got a good two weeks until Easter meaning there’s STILL no meat in our house.
 No beef, no pork, NO CHICKEN!
 Some days are harder than others.
 And on those hard days I find myself going back to an all-year favorite…hummus.
 I’ve made it for years but when James was little he’d have no part of it.
 I mean, it’s brown.
 And mushy.
 Truly, it looks nasty.
 At that time I was still making all the hummus for the festival at St. Demetrios.
 Jimmy helped plan the festival, James was one of the dancers and I made the bean dip.
 Every year.
 It was quite a bit of work but I loved it.
 The women’s club, Philoptochos, was usually baking some to-die-for Greek cookie, they always crank out thousands of little cookie jewels, and all the kids who were going to dance festival weekend would be practicing the intricate dance steps; the boys would practice their kicks, each clenching an arm to give the dancer support for those super high kicks.
 James grew up with these boys and there was a very tight group of four, James being one of them.
 How we love those boys!
 James, JW, Mikey and Adam.
 They met at church.
 Although all four lived at opposite ends of town, they met every Sunday on the altar, studied together in Sunday school, groaned through Greek school as a team and danced the dances of southern Greece, northern Greece, the mountains and islands.

 Hummus is very forgiving in that if you add too much garlic or lemon juice more beans can easily be added to correct a heavy hand.
 As I mentioned, I’ve been making this for years and we don’t just eat it with carrot sticks and celery.
-No way!
+No way.
 We slap that stuff on cold, sliced cucumber rounds, pita bread, tortilla chips and sandwiches.
 And we serve it on its own as a side.
 I’ve always used organic, canned beans but knowing I could get a better final product, I spent an entire afternoon taking the skin off a 14 ounce bag of dried garbanzos that had been soaked and boiled.
-An’ it was hard!!
+An’ it was hard.
 But let me tell you.
-The end result was a silky smooth spread that I could not stop eating!!
+The end result was a silky smooth spread that I could not stop eating.
 I’ll probably keep using canned beans for the sheer convenience but for a party or get together I’ll definitely go the skinned, dried bean route.
-I’m telling ya’, it was like velvet!
-You can use any kind of bean you want as well as mix them.
-I like to sometimes use a combination of garbanzo bean and cannellini.
+I’m telling you, it was like velvet.
+You can use any kind of bean you want as well as a combination.
+I like to sometimes use a combination of garbanzo beans and cannellini beans.
 And if you don’t want to skin your beans don’t worry.
 It’ll still be delicious, just not as smooth.
 So don’t spend your money on that stuff at the store.
 This is a thousand times better.
 Enjoy!

 - 2 – 1 pound 13 ounce cans garbanzo beans, rinsed and drained